tidota/makefile-vs-cmake/README.md

 # Makefile

-A kind of recipe to instruct how the source code is compiled to generate a resulting file such as an executable.
+Makefile is a kind of recipe to tell the compiler how the source code is compiled to generate a resulting file such as an executable.
+The "recipe" file is generally named `Makefile`.
+When you manually use Makefile, you will run a command `make`.

 In this repository, you can find an example.
 ```